k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Hardware_Linux_Docker/04_hardware_req_for_studio.md

 With Fabric Web Studio, organizations gain a more modern, flexible, and collaborative development experience that accelerates project delivery.

-### Fabric .Net Studio – The Previous Generation
+### Fabric .NET Studio – The Previous Generation

-**Fabric .Net Studio** is the earlier version of Studio, designed primarily for Windows environments.
+**Fabric .NET Studio** is the earlier version of Studio, designed primarily for Windows environments.
 It provides a powerful IDE experience for Fabric developers, with system requirements detailed later in this topic.
 While it remains supported for customers with existing Windows-based workflows, new projects are encouraged to adopt Fabric Web Studio for its modern, containerized, and cloud-ready capabilities.

 ## Fabric Web Studio Requirements

 Fabric Web Studio is designed for flexible deployment across Windows, macOS, and Linux using Docker Compose or Podman, and is also available natively in K2cloud.
 To ensure a smooth experience, we recommend starting with the <a href="/articles/98_installation_and_upgrade/Hardware_Linux_Docker/00_hardware_requirements_for_POV.md">Proof of Value (POV) environment sizing</a>.
 This configuration is optimized for evaluation, development, and smaller-scale projects, while still providing the resources needed to explore Fabric’s full capabilities.

 Fabric Web Studio supports the creation of multiple spaces, allowing multiple users to share a single environment for dedicated purposes.
 The number of concurrent running spaces will dictate the amount of RAM required on the host.
-You should allocate 4-8 MB of RAM per space, depending on your project needs.
-A K2view representative can assist you with determining the correct size.
+You should allocate 4-8 GB of RAM per space, depending on your project needs.
+A K2view representative can help you figure out the correct size.

 ### Recommended Environment Sizing